How to Become a Locksmith in Delaware in 2026 (No License Required)

 Step 5: Buy Your Tools

-You can’t work without the right equipment.
-Starter kits run $500-$2,000 and typically include:
+You cannot work without the right equipment.
+Starter kits run $500 to $2,000 and typically include:

-As you grow, you’ll add specialized equipment like transponder key programmers (for key fob work) and code cutters.
+As you grow, you will add specialized equipment like transponder key programmers (for key fob work) and code cutters.

 How Much Do Locksmiths Make in Delaware?

-Let’s talk money.
-Because that’s why you’re reading this.
+Let us talk money.
+Because that is why you are reading this.

 Average Delaware Locksmith Salary

-But like any service business, your actual income depends on several factors:
+Like any service business, your actual income depends on several factors.

 Location Matters